 Knowledge Beginnings is a Denver childhood development daycare center in Stapleton, while the Community Academy offers preschool classes in the former Hangar 61.

-The Goddard School for early childhood development uses the most current, academically endorsed methods to ensure that children have fun whil learning the skills they need for long-term sucess in school and in life.
-The school is located in Stapleton’s Conservatory Green neighborhood – just north of The Shops at Northfield Stapleton.
+The Goddard School for early childhood development uses the most current, academically endorsed methods to ensure that children have fun while learning the skills they need for long-term success in school and in life.
+This Denver school is located in Stapleton’s Conservatory Green neighborhood – just north of The Shops at Northfield Stapleton.

 Anchor Center for Blind Children, founded in 1982, made its new home in Stapleton and now educates nearly 400 blind children in Denver, Colorado each year.